syncfusion-content/blazor-docs/blazor/multiselect-dropdown/style.md

 ## Programmatically focus in and focus out the component

-In order to trigger the `FocusAsync()` and `FocusOutAsync()` methods using the instance of the dropdownlist, you can use buttons.
+In order to trigger the `FocusAsync()` and `FocusOutAsync()` methods using the instance of the multiselect, you can use buttons.
 You can bind the click event of the button to the `FocusAsync()` and `FocusOutAsync()` methods.
-When the button is clicked, it triggers the corresponding method on the dropdownlist.
+When the button is clicked, it triggers the corresponding method on the multiselect.

 {% highlight Razor %}